Jump to content

 The Casing

-This tells the user the maximum amount of charge can be used.
+This tells the user the maximum amount of charge that can be used.
 IE: The number of damage die like 2d6 or 4d10.
-This also informs the user if the device is throw-able or place-able or both.
-If the device is place-able then the Casing also provides what the default DC for a Perception skill check to notice the device.
-This also informs the user what the area of effect will be either circular or cone shaped.
-It also can provide additional attributes for weapon use such as 'Sticky'.
+This also informs the user if the device is throw-able, place-able, or both.
+If the device is placeable, the Casing also provides the default DC for a Perception skill check to notice it.
+This also informs the user of the area of effect, whether circular or cone-shaped.
+It can also provide additional attributes for weapon use, such as 'Sticky'.

 Table: Casings (Sorted by Tech Level)